Housing - Renato Cymbalista (FICA) and George Kafka - Crowdfunding Downtown

 GK Have you had much engagement with the state at this point?

 FICA The municipality in São Paulo recognizes our work and they like us, but we don’t have support or subsidies from the state.
 This would be another way of upscaling, if the public authorities adopt the FICA model as part of public policy.
-At the moment they are paying R$140million per year in rental vouchers, which simply increases market rental prices.
-If we could access the 20,000 buildings the state is paying rent to, we could buy a lot more properties.
+At the moment they are paying R$140million per year in rental vouchers, which simply increases market prices.
+If we could access the 20,000 buildings where the state is paying rent, we could buy a lot more properties.
 But it’s not really fair to demand us to upscale ourselves.
 It’s society’s burden.
-We have done much more than what was expected from us, which is building the model.
+We have done much more than what was expected of us, which is building the model.
 The model exists.
 The burden of scaling up the model is not the responsibility of the people who carved out the model.
 It’s a societal responsibility.

 GK Are there currently other groups currently operating similar models in São Paulo?

 FICA This is a major frustration for us.
-We need other groups like us to appear in case the municipality of São Paulo or other municipalities decides to make a public policy based on non-profit housing.
+We need other groups like us to appear in case the municipality of São Paulo or other municipalities decide to make a public policy based on non-profit housing.
 If there’s just one, FICA, it would be very dangerous to make a contract with the state because it would be denounced as a privilege, or something similar.
 Instead, there needs to be a public call, a bidding process, and we would have to compete with each other for public real estate.
-We are begging people like us who are good-minded, who are interested in housing, who don’t like gentrification, and who are annoyed about evictions and exclusion and segregation, to please build their own associations.
+We are begging people like us who are well-intentioned, who are interested in housing, who don’t like gentrification, and who are annoyed about evictions and exclusion and segregation, to please build their own associations.
 We have done so much work to carve out this open source model.
 We’ve shown how an organization with this model can function.
 But people are not creating their own groups.

 GK Why do you think there is a reluctance on their part?

 FICA It is a lot of work, and if people are in the academy they prefer to write their papers.
-I think people are more comfortable in criticizing than in proposing, because if you propose you expose yourself.
+I think people are more comfortable criticizing than proposing, because if you propose you expose yourself.
 We have exposed ourselves.
 For example, people have to pay for the housing.
 It’s not the most progressive housing model that’s possible.
 R$600 is already too much for the neediest people and we have to justify this.
-The only way not to be exposed to contradictions like this is to not do it.
-People are very comfortable in not doing anything.
+The only way to not be exposed to contradictions like this is to not do it.
+People are very comfortable not doing anything.

 Notes